 SOIL was founded in 2020 to build the conditions for transformative justice to grow and thrive.

-We do this through political education, skills building and strategic partnerships.
+We do this through political education, skills building, formation development and strategic partnerships.

 We envision a world where everyone is able to effectively respond to, transform and prevent harm.